/* Scenario metadata

 <h3>What happened</h3>

-<p>You pressed on to a destination at minimums on a degraded panel, couldn't confirm the runway environment at DA, correctly executed a missed approach, and diverted to a comfortable-weather alternate.
+<p>You pressed on to an at-minimums airport on a degraded panel, couldn't confirm the runway environment at DA, correctly flew the missed approach, and diverted to an airport with comfortable weather.
 The airplane is fine.
 Connie is fine.
 You are spent.</p>

 <h3>ADM analysis</h3>

 <p>The decision you got right was the go-around.
-"Runway environment in sight or miss" is the rule, and the rule works.
-The decision that put you in the position of needing a go-around from an at-minimums approach on a degraded panel was the earlier one — electing to continue to the destination instead of diverting to DuPage from cruise.
-That choice cost you forty minutes of IMC scan before you even started the approach.</p>
+Runway environment in sight or miss: that is the rule, and the rule worked.
+The decision that put you in position to need it came earlier, when you <<if $minsApt is "KBUU">>elected to continue to the destination instead of taking the better-weather divert from cruise.
+That choice cost you forty minutes of IMC scan before the approach even started<<else>>picked the at-minimums field over one with real ceiling margin.
+That choice spent your scan on an approach that only worked if the weather cooperated, and it didn't<</if>>.</p>

 <h3>What good judgment looks like here</h3>